 Square provides its clients with a vast array of helpful resources for the use of each of its features.

 But there are some differences between the different Square apps which merchants switching from one to another should be aware of, such as Square for Restaurants and Square for Retain, which have entirely different interfaces.

 The dashboard or the hub of the Square system has an intuitive interface and allows merchants to monitor, manage and modify all of the different features and aspects of the business via one single account.

 Square software and hardware requirements

 Square’s contactless and chip card reader and the magstripe are compatible with most Apple devices running the latest iOS version.
-As for Android, compatibility and support can still not be guaranteed by Square.
+As for Android, Square can still not guarantee compatibility and support.
 In order to be able to use Square, an Android device should run version 5 or higher.

 The Square Register runs with a custom Android setup, but you cannot install any other apps on the system.